0k1745/cv/README.md

 - Jan 2021 – May 2022
 - Full remote, Tours, France
-- Digital transformation of the ticketing system for Île-de-France.
+- Digital transformation of the ticketing system for Île-de-France
 - Supported architectural studies and design decisions
 - Managed development tracking and coordination
 - Provided team guidance and support